mr-ronen/Beauty-Clinic_backend/README.md

 Logging In: If you already have an account, you can log in by visiting [your website URL]/logIn.
 For local testing, this would typically be http://localhost:3000/logIn.

-Once logged in, you can explore the exclusive beauty product shop, schedule appointments, and manage your orders and appointments.
+Once logged in, you can explore the exclusive beauty product shop and see the sum up in the cart. later on it also will be possible to schedule appointments and manage your orderd.

 Note: Replace [your website URL] with the actual URL where your website is hosted.